AvaloniaUI/avalonia-docs/docs/reference/controls/datagrid/README.md

 ## More Information

 :::info
-For more information about the different kinds of data grid column, see the [next page](datagridcolumns.md).
+For more information about the different kinds of `DataGridColumn`, see the [next page](datagridcolumns.md).
 :::

 :::info